-This Scheme is a 'payment scheme' within the meaning of the SEPA Regulation6; it is equally relevant for Participants from countries or territories, which are also listed in reference [14].
+This Scheme is a 'payment scheme' within the meaning of the SEPA Regulation7; it is equally relevant for Participants from countries or territories, which are also listed in [12].

 The further details as to the requirements for a common legal framework for this Scheme are spelled out in Chapter 5 of this Rulebook.